Janowoj/media/README.md

 fetchFn is a function that is going to be called whenever we want override the default behavior of the fetch() function.

 We used fetchFn to add a delay to the request (pause).

+# Removing an album

+// By clicking on the delete button we are going to make a DELETE request to the API server to delete an album.

+// We are going to use the useRemoveAlbumMutation() hook to handle this.
+It is created automatically by RTK Query.